 Each product in our supplies list that is underlined is clickable and you can view each product on our online shop by clicking on the links

-Hylines particularly need a high protein diet to keep them laying well and healthy.
+Hylines particularly need a high protein meat based diet to keep them laying well and healthy.

-Many people do not consider that theses health issues and laying problems they may be experiencing with their birds are due to nutritional gaps that have occured gradually over time from incorrect feed and generally this happens with hylines around 6-12 months of having the birds which creep up slowly over time.
-Often these issues are difficult to reverse and that is why we emphasise this infomration at point of purchase.
+Many people that have a poorly bird do not consider that theses health issues and laying problems they may be experiencing with their birds are due to nutritional gaps that have occured gradually over time from incorrect feed and generally this happens with hylines around 6-12 months of having the birds which creep up slowly over time.
+Often these issues are difficult to reverse and that is why we emphasise this information at point of purchase.

-*as this too leads to nutritional deficiencies when birds "pick and choose" what they eat from the mix (normally the fat content: sunflower seed, corn) - Table scraps also need to be limited as too many table scraps can lead to the same health issues.
+THE PRODUCTS WE DO NOT RECOMMEND ARE: Peckish Performance Layer Pellets, Pure Food Pellets, or any vegetarian based diet for hylines such as Monds High Energy Layer Pellets.
+Game Bird products should also not be fed to hylines.
+GRAIN BASED DIET IS ALSO NOT SUITABLE for hylines as this too leads to nutritional deficiencies when birds "pick and choose" what they eat from the mix (normally the fat content: sunflower seed, corn) NOTE: Table scraps need to be limited as too many table scraps can lead to the same health issues.

 Feeding hylines grain based diet leads to nutritional deficiencies over time which in turn leads to health problems.
 However they will enjoy a small treat of whole grain feed such as Peckish Free Range Layer mix, or Seedhouse Natural Layer as well if you would like to offer it.
 This should only ever be given as a treat and not allow your birds to fill up on it or rely on it (see previous note on nutrition)